ReginaGyimesi/people-safety-app-server/README.md

     ├── 05-neigbours_scot.R
     ├── 06-neigbours_en.R

-Reads in the [Scottish local authority shape files](https://www.data.gov.uk/dataset/8e3a4564-8081-42ec-8772-03ade11d4acf/local-authority-boundaries-scotland) and [English LSOA shape files](https://www.data.gov.uk/dataset/fa883558-22fb-4a1a-8529-cffdee47d500/lower-layer-super-output-area-lsoa-boundaries).
+Reads the [Scottish local authority shape files](https://www.data.gov.uk/dataset/8e3a4564-8081-42ec-8772-03ade11d4acf/local-authority-boundaries-scotland) and [English LSOA shape files](https://www.data.gov.uk/dataset/fa883558-22fb-4a1a-8529-cffdee47d500/lower-layer-super-output-area-lsoa-boundaries).
 Produces a list of neigbouring areas and each neighbour has their longitude and latitude of their central point.

     ├── find_point_in_shape.R